 - Or redeem for airfare and car rental redemptions with participating partners

-- Welcome Offer: Earn 100,000 Marriott Bonvoy bonus points and 1 free night award after you use your new card to make $5,000 in eligible purchases within the first 3 months of card membership.
-Resort fees may apply.
+- Welcome Offer: Earn 150,000 Marriott Bonvoy bonus points after you use your new Card to make $5,000 in purchases on the Card within the first 3 months.
 Terms apply.

 - Key Fees: The card has a $450 annual fee.
 There are no foreign transaction fees.
 Cash advances cost the greater of $5 or 3%.
 See rates and fees page.